ML-KULeuven/klay/README.md

 ## Installation

-KLay has been tested on Linux and Mac.
-It requires a C++ compiler and Python 3.9 or higher.
+KLay has been tested on Linux (x86) and Mac (x86/ARM), no guarantees are made for Windows.
+KLay requires a C++ compiler and Python 3.9 or higher.
 ```bash
 pip install .
 ```